anesuleo/AstarAlgorithm/docs/index.md

 **Concept explanation** — Coming from a C background, many C++ features needed explanation before I could use them confidently.
 I used Claude to understand `unordered_map`, `priority_queue`, reference semantics, `const` correctness, and the difference between ordered and unordered STL containers.

-**Algorithm understanding** — I worked through the A* algorithm interactively, asking questions about the relationship between `g`, `h`, and `f`, why admissibility matters, why `reconstructPath` is needed rather than building the path during the search, and how the neighbour update condition guarantees optimality.
+**Algorithm understanding** — I worked through the A* algorithm interactively, asking questions about the relationship between `g`, `h`, and `f`, why admissibility matters for the heuristic, why `reconstructPath` is needed rather than building the path during the search, and how the neighbour update condition guarantees optimality.

-**Worked examples** — Concrete examples such as the `{0,0}` to `{4,0}` scenario and the `{0,0}` to `{4,6}` heuristic calculation were worked through in conversation to build intuition before documenting them.
+**Worked examples** — Concrete examples such as the `{0,0}` to `{4,0}` tiebreaker scenario and the `{0,0}` to `{4,6}` heuristic calculation were worked through in conversation to build intuition before documenting them in the report.

 **Code review** — After writing implementations, I discussed them with Claude to check for correctness.
-One identified issue was the `PositionHash` bit-shift: on 32-bit systems where `size_t` is 32 bits, shifting by 32 is a no-op and causes more hash collisions.
+One issue identified was in `PositionHash`: on 32-bit systems where `size_t` is 32 bits, shifting by 32 is a no-op and causes more hash collisions.
 On the 64-bit systems this project targets it works correctly, but it is a portability limitation worth noting.

-**Report structure** — Claude helped identify that the report needed more analytical depth — explaining *why* decisions were made rather than just *what* was done — and helped structure the content to address the rubric requirements.
+**Report structure** — Claude helped identify that the report needed more analytical depth — explaining *why* decisions were made rather than just *what* was done — and helped structure content to meet the rubric requirements.

 ### What remained my own work